nwolff/cours-NN/enhancements.md

-## TODO

 - Show what's being fed when training : Either as an overlay on the training zone, or as pixels on the network
 - Disable buttons while automatic training is ongoing or queue them up.
 Maybe show current progress (this should also fix 4 tensor leaks)

-## Technical

-- build warning
-- "no plot element" Error in console when resizing
-- Simplify link filtering
 - Bug on firefox when training the Zalando model, the accuracy stays very low and the confusion matrix shows a single line, as if there was only one number shown.
 Two participants had this on firefox and the problem went away when they switched to chrome